To order from AAAA, please complete the relevant part of the order form below, including payment details and return to AAAA.

 Acceptable supervisors include:

-- your application training provider (CASA approved ATO)
+- your application training provider (CASA approved Examiner)

 - a CASA approved flight training school